Amonkhet/Memory-Chambers/README.md

 2. GDD main body
    - The main body of the **most recent version** of GDD
 3. Appendix
-   - Include all the previous version of GDD
+   - Include all the previous version of GDD and change overview

 ---